 Rules Clarification : Ashen Veil and/or Swarm (Edit)

-- The concealment bonus and the attack roll penalty do stack with each other, so someone making a ranged or magic attack while within 2" of you will suffer -4 to the attack.
+- The concealment bonus and the attack roll penalty stack with each other.
+If a living model targets you with a gun/spell, and they're within 2" of you, they effectively suffer -4 to the attack.

 Rules Clarification : Fire (Edit)

 - If you deploy in fire hazard terrain (Burning Earth), then you get set on fire before the game starts.

 - Deploying a model in a hazard counts as being "put into play" in the hazard.
 Being put into play counts as "entering".
 When you enter a hazard, you trigger the hazard.

 - Moving into "Shallow water" standard terrain does not cause continuous fire to expire.
 It's magic fire.

 - You can always use non-standard terrain if you agree with your opponent before the game starts, however.